Completeness

 Unlike BFS, our DFS has very modest memory requirements, it needs to store only the path from the root to the leaf node, besides the siblings of each node on the path, remember that BFS needs to store all the explored nodes in memory.

 DFS removes a node from memory once all of its descendants have been expanded.
-With branching factor and maximum depth m, DFS requires storage of only bm + 1 nodes which are O(bm) compared to the O(bd+1) of the BFS.
+With branching factor b and maximum depth m, DFS requires storage of only bm + 1 nodes which are O(bm) compared to the O(bd+1) of the BFS.

 Comments